jc-roth/mwave/docs/quickstart.rst

     free = msym.FreeEv(T, gravity=g)

-Now that we have defined our unitary operators we can define a new interferometer object and apply the unitary operators.
+Now that we have defined our unitary operators we can define a new interferometer object and apply our unitary operators to it.

 .. code:: ipython3